DrGBL/snp2hla_redux/README.md

 ```

 Here, the *path_out_reference* is the same as from *MakeReference* above.
 Again, full details can be obtained with `python -m SNP2HLA --help`.

+### A few notes on the output files

+The output is a vcf with the reference panel variants and the HLA alleles, all imputed.
+Each imputed variant and alleles will include an R2 value.
+This should not be interpreted as a dosage.
+Please refer to the Beagle documentation for this.

+Also note that the major assumption made by SNP2HLA (and hence by SNP2HLA_reudx) is that each HLA allele is made into a biallelic SNP, and imputed as such.
+Hence, *it does not use the fact that HLA genes are multiallelic, and will sometimes impute more than 2 possible alleles for a gene, for a given sample*.
+Users of this software should be aware of this for their QC.